 - Arthropathy: there are no long-term sequelae.

 - Transient aplastic crisis: this is usually transient, lasting no more than two weeks in otherwise healthy individuals; it responds rapidly to treatment if required.

 - Immunocompromised patients: the treatment of pure red cell aplasia with immunoglobulin is frequently ameliorative and often curative.

 Epidemiology, transmission and risks

 - Pregnant women who develop erythema infectiosum have a 30% chance of passing it on to their unborn baby and a 5-10% chance of fetal loss.
-During the first trimester the risk of fetal complications is heightened.
+Fetal loss usually occurs in the second trimester; it is rare in the first trimester.

 - Although the maternal symptoms of the virus are usually short-lived, additional fetal complications that can occur include hydrops fetalis, hepatitis, severe anaemia, inflammation of the heart muscle and cardiac failure.